 - Greater respect for property rights.

-- Wyoming is a low key state that's in the black, and believes in small
+- Montana is a low key state that's in the black, and believes in small

-- Anyone can serve as an officer or owner of a Wyoming C Corporation, LLC,
+- Anyone can serve as an officer or owner of a Montana C Corporation,

 or other entity.

 Always speak to a tax advisor before and after you